PriyankaT14/Bank-Telemarketing-Campaign-Case-Study/README.md

 ## Bank Telemarketing Campaign Case Study.

-Learning Exploratory Data Analytics with the help of a case study on "Bank marketing campaign" and helps in understanding why EDA is a most important step in the process of Machine Learning.
+Learning Exploratory Data Analytics with the help of a case study on "Bank Marketing Campaign" and helps in understanding why EDA is a most important step in the process of Machine Learning.

 ### Problem Statement: